Poplar Island (Chesapeake Bay): History

 In the relatively calm years between 1880 and 1920, about 15 families enjoyed community life on the island, which boasted productive farmlands, tobacco barns, a sawmill, schoolhouse, post office, and general store.
 By 1929, however, the island had been taken over by moonshiners.
 In a raid later that year, revenuers made five arrests and smashed a 1,000 gallon still.
 After that, the last permanent resident had left and the island became a hunting retreat.
 A clubhouse built on Poplar Island during the 1930s had two presidents among its vacationing guests, Franklin D. Roosevelt and Harry S. Truman.
 The clubhouse burned down in 1946.

 By 1990, erosion had reduced the island's land to 5 acre, most of which was its southern piece, Coaches Island.
 Four tiny fragments to the north of Coaches Island were known as North Point, Middle Poplar and South Poplar.

 Restoration with dredged material

 Federal and state officials selected Poplar Island in the 1990s as a dumping site for material dredged from the shipping channels approaching Baltimore; dredge soil from Baltimore Harbor is polluted and is not being used in Poplar Island.
-The island when viewed in December 2017 on Google Earth satellite photos shows many odd colored pools of water and much environmental degradation.
-Poplar island is not yet a "wildlife refuge".
+The island when viewed in December 2017 on Google Earth satellite photos shows many odd colored pools of water and significant environmental degradation.
+Poplar island is not yet a "wildlife refuge."